akomakom/dtgraph/INSTALL.md

 "digitemp_mysql.pl"

-If you are using a data logging system of your own, you'll need to write a tiny perlscript (or whatever) to insert data into the readings table (record temps).
+If you are using a data logging system of your own, you'll need to write a script to insert data into the readings table (record temps).
 See below for database info